Esty Schachter

 Buffalo Street Books, Ithaca, NY

-Anya's Echoes, Fithian Press, 2004
+Anya's Echoes, Lewis Court Press, 2024

-"Sometimes, even nothing is something.…" Lea is a thirteen-year-old girl with the usual problems: family, friends, grades, and boys.
-It doesn’t seem fair that she has to share a room with her little sister when her great-aunt Anya comes for an extended visit.
-As if that weren’t enough, her best friends at school are fighting among themselves, and Lea has to choose between staying loyal and staying popular.
-When Lea discovers a tape her aunt Anya has recorded, she learns of a time in history she can barely imagine.
-Anya, a survivor of the Holocaust, becomes Lea’s wise and caring mentor, from whom Lea learns the value of personal courage.
+Lea is in middle school, and it doesn’t seem fair that she has to share a room with her little sister when great-aunt Anya arrives for an extended visit.
+As if that wasn't enough, two of her friends are fighting, and it feels like things won't be the same again.
+When Lea discovers a cassette tape Anya has recorded, she learns of a time in history she can barely imagine.
+A survivor of the Holocaust, Anya becomes the one person Lea can confide in as, faced with bullying behavior unfolding in her friend group, Lea needs to choose between staying on the sidelines and finding the courage to do something about it.

 Purchase Anya's Echoes here: